for-ai/rl/paper.md

 # Introduction: for-ai/rl
 Further to the core ideas mentioned in the beginning, a good research codebase should enable good development practices such as continually checkpointing the model's parameters as well as instantly restoring them to the latest checkpoint when available.
 Moreover, it should be composed of simple, interchangeable building blocks, making it easy to understand and to prototype new research ideas.

-We will first introduce the framework for this project, and then we will detail already implemented and significant components.
-Lastly, we will discuss we can begin training an agent under this framework.
+We will first introduce the framework for this project, and then we will detail significant components.
+Lastly, we will discuss how to get started with training an agent under this framework.

-The codebase aimed to almost have a training script as simple as the below for loop.
+This codebase allows training RL agents by a training script as simple as the below for loop.

 ```python
 for epoch in range(epochs):